NNRG’s Forestry Program exists to help forest owners increase the ecological value and economic potential of their land.

 For example, for a family forest with less than 100 acres:

-In years when there is harvest activity or road work, a field audit is required.
+In years when there is significant activity (harvest, road building) a field audit is required.
 The cost for the annual renewal is $250.
 In years when the forest requires minimal maintenance and is “growing along”, there is no field audit from NNRG.
 The cost for the annual renewal is $75.